 “In a pull-up intensive CrossFit workout such as Fran or Helen, strict pull-ups would substantially increase the time to completion.
 We’d be doing the same amount of work in more time.
 The same amount of work in more time is a reduction in average power.
 Power is intensity.
 We’d have reduced the intensity of the workout.” – Glassman

-Perhaps more importantly if you are a competitive CrossFit athlete is the fact that to perform workouts as fast as possible kipping pull-ups (and butterfly pull-ups) are a requirement to succeed in the sport of CrossFit.
-But obviously outside of CrossFit the kipping pull-up is not necessary.
+Perhaps more importantly, kipping pull-ups are a requirement to succeed in the sport of CrossFit for those being competitive.
+But outside of CrossFit, the kipping pull-up is not necessary.

 Kipping pullups are not only useful for speed in CrossFit, but are a great building block to higher-level skills.
-In order to be successful in the kip, an athlete must understand and execute the arch and hollow movement.
-These two shapes are important in creating tension, strength and form in many other skills performed in CrossFit, like the kipping muscle up and the bar muscle up.
-With out the knowledge of a strong kip swing, plus the strength of strict pull-ups, your foundation may not be sound enough to develop higher-level skills properly and safely.
+To be successful in the kip, an athlete must understand and execute the arch and hollow movement.
+These two shapes are important in creating tension, strength, and form that translate to the kipping muscle-up and the bar muscle-up.
+Without the knowledge of a strong kip swing, plus the strength of strict pull-ups, your foundation may not be sound enough to develop higher-level skills properly and safely.

 What Are Kipping Pull-Ups NOT?

 The follow-up questions to what kipping Pull-ups ARE has to be what they are NOT.